x-funs/go-fun/README.md

 ```

 Go with Fun (Functions) is a small and useful Golang util function library.
+It Includes such as Empty、Blank、Strtotime、Similarity、HttpGet etc.

 English | [简体中文](./README_zh.md)